-Written by Davida Rochman on January 18, 2012 under Education
+Written by Davida Rochman on January 18, 2012 under House of Worship

 It’s a little like asking for a raise.
 Uncomfortable.
 That’s why many of you out there have asked Shure for advice on ways to approach your lead pastor when it’s time to replace rather than repair.
 This may lead to stultifying technical discussions but it will certainly result in “how much money is this going to […]